pawan-r4ju/e-com/Readme.md

 # 🛒 E-COM

-# 🌐 A full-stack blogging platform built with Node.js, Express, MongoDB, and EJS.
+# 🌐 A full-stack blogging platform built with Node.js, Express, MongoDB, and Reac.js.

 ## 🚀 Features